Editor’s note: A recap of 2021’s voting laws as well as a look at voting legislation planned for 2022 can be found here.

 1. Restrictions on Mail Voting

-More than a third of restrictive bills introduced this year seek to limit mail voting.
+Nearly half of restrictive bills introduced this year seek to limit mail voting.
 Legislators are taking aim at mail voting at every stage, with proposals to circumscribe who can vote by mail, make it harder to obtain mail ballots, and impose hurdles to complete and cast mail ballots.

 Barriers to completing or casting ballots: